nicolas17/mapillary_apidoc/source/includes/_oauth.md

 ## Finish Authorization

-The OAuth2 token endpoint.
+The OAuth2 token endpoint (used in the "authorization code" flow, ie. response_type=code).
 This endpoint accepts POST requests and is used to provision access tokens once a user has authorized your application.

 ### HTTP Request